codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 This is the most basic deployment workflow.
 You have a single Helm chart (which is exactly the same across all environments).
 It is deployed to multiple targets using a different set of values.

-IMAGE HERE
+{% include image.html
+lightbox="true"
+file="/images/kubernetes-helm/best-practices/multiple-environments.png"
+url="/images/kubernetes-helm/best-practices/multiple-environments.png"
+alt="Deploy to multiple environments with Helm" caption="Deploy to multiple environments with Helm" max-width="90%"
+%}

-Codefresh has several ways to override the values for each environment either in the [pipeline itself]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/#helm-values).
+Codefresh has several ways to override the values for each environment within a [pipeline]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/#helm-values).

 ### Chart promotion between environments

 This is the recommended deployment workflow.
 Codefresh can store different Helm values per environment in the [shared configuration]({{site.baseurl}}/docs/configure-ci-cd-pipeline/shared-configuration/#using-shared-helm-values) mechanism.

-IMAGE here
+Then you view and manage releases from the [Helm environments dashboard]({{site.baseurl}}/docs/new-helm/helm-environment-promotion/).

+{% include
+image.html
+lightbox="true"
+file="/images/kubernetes-helm/promotion/board.png"
+url="/images/kubernetes-helm/promotion/board.png"
+alt="Helm Environment Dashboard"
+caption="Helm Environment Dashboard"
+max-width="80%"
+%}

-Then once you promote a Helm release either from the GUI, or the pipeline you can select exactly which configuration set of parameters you want to use
+Then once you promote a Helm release either from the GUI, or the pipeline you can select exactly which configuration set of parameters you want to use:

-IMAGE here
+{% include
+image.html
+lightbox="true"
+file="/images/kubernetes-helm/promotion/value-options.png"
+url="/images/kubernetes-helm/promotion/value-options.png"
+alt="Changing deployment values"
+caption="Changing deployment values"
+max-width="40%"
+%}

 This workflow has two big advantages: